DanielCoffey1/AutoF11/README.md

 2. Check if the window title filter is correct
 3. Ensure the rule is enabled
 4. Check if "Only Once" is enabled and the session hasn't been cleared
+5. Check logs for "Checking rules for process" to see what process name is detected
+6. Unknown apps automatically use `TryF11ThenAltEnter` - check logs for "using TryF11ThenAltEnter (default heuristic)"

+### Fullscreen Not Working for Specific App

+1. Check the logs to see which strategy is being used
+2. If the app uses `TryF11ThenAltEnter`, check logs for "F11 appears to have worked" or "F11 didn't appear to work, trying Alt+Enter"
+3. If neither F11 nor Alt+Enter work, the app may not support keyboard fullscreen toggling
+4. Try adding an explicit rule with a different strategy (e.g., Win+Up) or set to None to disable

 ## Elevation Note